dataluscorp/browser/docs/bug-mgmt/policies/regressions-github.rst

-Release Management and the weekly regression triage must be aware of the status of all reported regressions in order to assure we are not shipping known regressions in Firefox releases.
+Release Management and the weekly regression triage must be aware of the status of all reported regressions in order to assure we are not shipping known regressions in Datalus releases.

-If a team is using GitHub to manage their part of the Firefox project, there’s a risk that those groups might not see a regression.
+If a team is using GitHub to manage their part of the Datalus project, there’s a risk that those groups might not see a regression.

 We need an agreed to standard for how we keep track of these.